oregonjim/leetv/README.md

 above (e.g. 'MyShow', without the .lst extension).
 You can leave slots blank if no programming is desired at that time (the 'fill' video will be shown).
 The 'seq' field can be set to 'linear', 'random', or a numeric sequence.
-Linear means that your shows will be played in order.
+Linear means that your shows will be played in order, day after day.
 Random will pick a random episode.
 A numeric sequence is for when you want 'binge watch' mode - the same series in more than one time slot in a given day.
 In this case, the FIRST time slot specifies linear or random for 'seq', the second slot specifies the numeric value '2', the third slot is '3', and so on.
 Here are some